SENSEiXENUS/senseixenus.github.io/posts/ctf/WHY2025/writeup.md

 -----------------------

-- This target uses the graphl language but it is vulnerable to XPATH injection which is a vulnerability that affect websites that use `XPATH` to interact with `XML databases`.The exploitation aspect focuses on xpath injection in graphql.
+- This target uses the graphl language but it is vulnerable to XPATH injection which is a vulnerability that affect websites that use `XPATH` to interact with `XML databases`.The exploitation chain in summary is `graphql` to `xpath injection`.
 - I spotted the vulnerability with the error `Invalid Predicate` in the result.This StackOverflow [post](https://stackoverflow.com/questions/33830821/python-xpath-syntaxerror-invalid-predicate) associated the error to XPATH.

 ![image](https://github.com/user-attachments/assets/f9a7a19c-4d5a-491d-b990-bc265e2200b1)

-- I followed this [blogpost](https://www.vaadata.com/blog/xpath-injections-exploitations-and-security-tips/) to exploit the vulnerability but I modified the code slightly to exploit the target.
+- I followed the steps this [blogpost](https://www.vaadata.com/blog/xpath-injections-exploitations-and-security-tips/) to exploit the vulnerability but I modified the code slightly to exploit the target.
 - XPATH is like sql injection and the backend react differently to `TRUE` or `False` statements.In the case of a `TRUE` statement,we get the data related to id `1`.

 ![image](https://github.com/user-attachments/assets/f60082cd-397d-4787-9006-b73feb7112a5)